vegaprotocol/documentation/docs/tools/vega-wallet.md

 ## 4. Run the wallet

-To run the wallet, use the following command.
+To choose a network and run the wallet, use the following command:

 **MacOS & Linux**

 ```console